British Choirs on the Net

 • Mancunian Singers, Manchester 20-strong mixed choir singing light music, aiming to enjoy themselves and entertain their audiences

-• Manx Voices Ladies Choir, Douglas, Isle of Man e-mail only: contact Julie Brew Formerly the choir was known as the Manx Girls Choir, but has recently undergone a number of changes, not least the name.
+• Manx Voices Ladies Choir, Douglas, Isle of Man Formerly the choir was known as the Manx Girls Choir, but has recently undergone a number of changes, not least the name.
 The choir is now under the musical direction of Angela Stewart.

 • Marazion Apollo Male Voice Choir, Cornwall Reputedly the oldest choir in Cornwall, the Marazion Apollo Choir was formed in 1904.
 The choir has performed at the highest level and has participated in the International Eisteddfod at Llangollen with major success and has competed at Pontrhydfendigaid, winning on the Welsh doorstep - truly feathers in the Choir’s cap